Russanandres/batus/README.md

 Russian and english version now

 # Development has slowed down a bit.
 BatusLinux.sh is currently under development in priority.
 No ETA for when the project will be updated again.
+All information may be out of date.
+[Everything relevant here](https://github.com/Russanandres/batus-linux).
 Im so sorry >_<

 ## Installing and running